 Travelling to Sierra Leone requires a fair amount of planning and flexibility so we advise arranging as much as possible in advance.
-Keep in mind that Sierra Leone is still one of the poorest countries in the world, therefore do not expect everything to work.
+Keep in mind that Sierra Leone is still one of the poorest countries in the world, therefore do not expect everything to work as it would in more developed countries.

-If you are going to be on holiday, it is probably not the place if you always desire the finest things in life.
-Regardless, Sierra Leoneans will welcome you with open arms and wide smiles.
+If you are going to be on holiday, it is probably not the place if you always desire the finest things in life but nevertheless, Sierra Leoneans will welcome you with open arms and wide smiles.
+It is a beautiful and enchanting country.

 Visas, insurance, vaccinations, hotels, what to bring - you need answers to all these questions, and we are here to help.